-- Marine litter affects various compartments of the marine environment and monitoring its impacts on marine organisms is of growing importance. - Whatever temporal and spatial scale is considered, marine litter (mainly plastics) interact with a vast range of marine species.
+- Marine litter affects various compartments of the marine environment and monitoring its impacts on marine organisms is of growing importance. - Whatever temporal and spatial scale are considered, marine litter (mainly plastics) interact with a vast range of marine species.
 The different types of impact of marine litter on these organisms can be classified according to the modes of action such as entanglement, ingestion and transportation of species that may be colonized on them. - Until now, no monitoring has been implemented to assess the impact of marine litter on marine organisms in the Mediterranean; but we have good scientific and technical basis to start doing so. - On the basis of the available information, the approach that uses monitoring of the ingestion of marine litter by marine turtles is consistent and compatible with the whole set of the identified biological, methodological, environmental, logistic and ethical constraints.
-The target species for the IMAP Candidate Indicator 24 and also for monitoring at basin scale are the marine turtles species, which are most commonly found in the Mediterranean, i.e. Caretta caretta.
+The target species for the IMAP Candidate Indicator 24 and also for monitoring at basin scale are the marine turtle's species, which are most commonly found in the Mediterranean, i.e. Caretta caretta.
 Caretta caretta has a wide distribution throughout the Mediterranean Sea and a great deal of information is already available.
-The potential for developing a monitoring network corresponds to the needs expressed by the Contracting Parties to the Barcelona Convention.
+The potential for developing a monitoring network corresponds to the needs expressed by the Contracting Parties to the Barcelona Convention. - The use of cetaceans as indicator species can only be considered on an opportunistic basis, and at the initiative of each Contracting Party that has pre-existing stranding monitoring networks. - Although protocols for monitoring the ingestion of marine litter by seabirds have been used for a long time in other marine regions, work is still required to identify the most representative species for developing a monitoring programme on the impact of marine litter on seabirds in the Mediterranean.
+A pilot monitoring programme of marine litter in cormorants' nests is recommended, at the initiative of the Contracting Parties to the Barcelona Convention.